EdwardPham1615/python-clean-architecture-project/README.md

 - OpenFGA 1.8.9 (Optional) (Use your own local OpenFGA or you can use my docker-compose.dev.yaml)

+- Consul 1.21 (Optional) (Use your own local Consul or you can use my docker-compose.dev.yaml)

 - Docker & Docker Compose (Optional)

 - make (Optional)